kyle2910/exama-docs/docs/design-system/exama-design-system-dark.md

 | Warning | `#221800` | `#4a3200` | `#e8b84b` | `#f0cc72` |
 | Danger | `#220d0d` | `#4a1a1a` | `#e07272` | `#ea9090` |

-Alert messages dùng câu hoàn chỉnh với dấu chấm.
-Mô tả **tình huống** tiếp theo là **những gì người dùng nên làm**, khi áp dụng.
+Alert messages use complete sentences with a period.
+They describe the **situation** followed by **what the user should do**, when applicable.

-> ✅ "Bài thi của bạn đã được nộp thành công lúc 09:42."
+> ✅ "Your exam has been submitted successfully at 09:42."
-> ✅ "Còn 5 phút.
-Xem lại các câu hỏi chưa trả lời."
+> ✅ "5 minutes remaining.
+Review any unanswered questions."
-> ❌ "Đã nộp" (quá ngắn gọn)
+> ❌ "Submitted" (too terse)
-> ❌ "LỖI: nộp bài thất bại!!!" (tone báo động)
+> ❌ "ERROR: submission failed!!!" (alarming tone)

 ---